scipy-conference/scipy_proceedings/papers/jan_verschelde/phcpy.rst

    sols = solve(f)
    for sol in sols: print(sol)

-The first solution of the given trinomial can be read off as (0.48613… + 0.0i, 0.34258… - 0.0i), where the imaginary part of x_0 is exactly zero, and that of y_0 negligibly small.
+The first solution of the given trinomial can be read as (0.48613… + 0.0i, 0.34258… - 0.0i), where the imaginary part of x_0 is exactly zero, and that of y_0 negligibly small.
 Programmatically, these can be accessed using either ``solve(f, dictionary_output=True)``, or equivalently by parsing strings through ``[phcpy.solutions.strsol2dict(sol) for sol in solve(f)]``.

 Direct Manipulation
 -------------------

-One consequence of the Jupyter notebook's rich output is the possibility of rich input, as explored through ipywidgets and interactive plotting libraries.
+One consequence of the Jupyter notebook's rich output is the possibility of rich input, as explored through ipywidgets [IPYW]_ and interactive plotting libraries.
 The combination of rich input with fast numerical methods makes surprising interactions possible, such as interactive solution of Apollonius' Problem, which is to construct all circles tangent to three given circles in a plane.

 The tutorial given in the phcpy documentation was adapted for a demo accompanying a SciPy poster in 2017, whose code [APP]_ will run on our JupyterHub (by copying over ``apollonius_d3.ipynb`` and ``apollonius_d3.js``).

-This system of 3 nonlinear constraints in 5 parameters for each of 8 possible tangent circles (some of which have imaginary position or radius in certain configurations), which we solved interactively (Fig. :ref:`apollonius`).
+This system of 3 nonlinear constraints in 5 parameters for each of 8 possible tangent circles (some of which have imaginary position or radius in certain configurations) can be solved interactively by our system in real-time (Fig. :ref:`apollonius`), in response to interaction.
 In fact, Jupyter is a suitable environment for mapping algebraic inputs to their geometric representations (in a 2D plane), through its interaction with D3.js [D3]_ for nonstandard (non-chart) data visualizations.

 .. figure:: ./apollonius.png
   :figclass: h